Yardel1/PHP-Laravel-demo/README.md

 https://getcomposer.org/download/

 11.install Laravel by typing composer global require "laravel/installer" This adds laravel to the composer folder, which we added to our bash_profile file.

 Now you can run Laravel as a command from anywhere!
+To create a new project, type Laravel new Name_for_Project